 Wildwood School Outdoor Spaces

 When construction of the new Wildwood Elementary School began, MAGI began encouraging the school district to make the most of the tremendous educational opportunities offered by the abundant greenspace surrounding the site.
 With MAGI’s encouragement and assistance, the school district is including native trees and prairie in the site landscaping plans, and is incorporating a natural play space into the outdoor recreation components of the site plan.
-MAGI is currently heading an initiative to raise funds to purchase and plant trees in the natural playground area.
+MAGI is continuing with an initiative to raise funds to purchase and plant trees in the natural playground area.

 TEDx Mahtomedi Chautauqua